Strategy Field Study: CompaniesBenefits of Participating in the Strategy Field Study

 - public and private companies.

-Company sites need to be of sufficient revenues to warrant such a comprehensive study – normally from $10 million to $500 million in revenue.
+Company sites need to be of sufficient revenues to warrant such a comprehensive study – normally at a minimum of $5 million annually.

 Entrepreneurial firms are suitable sites for our students specializing in that field.
-Even small companies with fewer than 50 employees work well if there is strategic complexity resulting from rapid changes of growth, and if there is adequate company history and industry information.
+Smaller companies with less than $5 million in revenue work well if they operate in a field that exhibits strategic complexity resulting from rapid changes or growth.

 Not-for-profit organizations in the arts, health and social services and public sector organizations suit our students focusing on these areas.

-The student group meets with other senior executives and managers as needed.
+The student team meets with other senior executives and managers as needed.
 Many larger companies designate a liaison manager who may spend a little more time with the students than would other executives.

 Confidentiality and Access to Information

-We realize some information must be withheld, for example, sensitive research documents or new product plans, or the details of ongoing negotiations.
-Otherwise, we expect that the students will have access to data on costs, profitability, important contracts, and other confidential information.
+We understand that some information must be withheld, for example research documents or new product plans.
+Otherwise, we expect that the students will have access to data on cost, profitability, important contracts, and other confidential information.